Clients and Peers

 - Client read operations are asynchronous, and do not consume a thread while waiting on another process.
 (By contrast, peer read operations are synchronous.)

 - Large client API results are delivered a chunk-at-a-time.

-Compared to the Peer API, the Client API introduces a network hop for read operations, increasing latency.
+Compared to the Peer API, peer server clients introduce a network hop for read operations, increasing latency.
 On the other hand, the object cache used for client queries lives in a separate process, so it survives a client application restart.
 This can reduce latency for read operations in applications that are small and short-lived.
-With both clients and peers, Datomic supports integrated memcached so read latencies should be acceptable for the vast majority of applications.
+With both peer servers and peers, Datomic supports integrated memcached so read latencies should be acceptable for the vast majority of applications.